psychogun/psychogun.github.io/index.md

-I offer absolutely no warranty for any of the information provided on this site.
+I offer absolutely no warranty for any of the information provided on this site, which in many cases is also incomplete.

 [https://github.com/psychogun/psychogun.github.io](https://github.com/psychogun/psychogun.github.io)